|0||#0 , #14|

 time.
 Duality is a quantum symmetry (equivalence) and at the same time it is a general

 relativistic effect as it includes gravity and the speed of light.

 A.N.
 Whitehead discusses actual occasions, which have elementary particles as a result.
 Actual occasions, which happen in the 'extensive continuüm' and also constitute the 'extensive continuüm', have as a consequence the total phenomenality as we experience it in our world.

-Other points of view: Euan Squires, Conscious Mind in the Physical World (1990), Roland Omnès, The Interpretation of Quantum Mechanics (1994), Roger Penrose, The Large, the Small and the Human Mind (1997), Stephen Hawking, miscellaneous publications in pleasant commercial get-up, Christoff Schiller, Motion Mountain (1997-2011), a 'simple, up-to-date, vivid and courageous' online introduction of physics.
+Other points of view: Euan Squires, Conscious Mind in the Physical World (1990), Roland Omnès, The Interpretation of Quantum Mechanics (1994), Stephen Hawking, presents scientific material as his work without reference to the original publication and its author, Roger Penrose, The Large, the Small and the Human Mind (1997), Christoff Schiller, Motion Mountain (1997-2011), a 'simple, up-to-date, vivid and courageous' online introduction of physics.

 |Back||Einstein made a similar remark earlier, as I remember having read somewhere.|

 |The head librarian was Rie van de Kerkhof, later Mrs R. de Bruyn - van de Kerkhof.|